jshannon63/laravel-psr15-middleware/README.md

-# Use your PSR-15 compliant middleware in Laravel
+# Use PSR-15 compliant middleware in Laravel

 #### What it does and why:
 PHP-FIG standards related to the HHTP Message Interface (PSR-7) have been in place for some time now.
 The standard for HTTP Handlers (PSR-15) is approved as of Jan 22, 2018.
-A proposal related to HTTP Message Factories (PSR-17) is being actively developed.

 Laravel already provides a pathway for obtaining PSR-7 request objects from route closures or controller methods.
 Laravel also allows returning PSR-7 response objects from a route or controller.
-However, having a new PSR related to middleware doesn't necessarily mean that Laravel is going to implement a compliant middleware stack.
-Using a bridge (like this package) is a perfectly acceptable way to adopt PSR-15 standards within Laravel without completely changing the underlying structure of the existing framework.
+However, having a new PSR related to middleware doesn't necessarily mean that Laravel needs to implement a compliant middleware stack... nor should it.
+Using a bridge (like this library) is a perfectly acceptable way to adopt PSR-15 capabilities within Laravel without completely changing the underlying framework.

-I acknowledge that middlewares are a simple thing and should be thin and easily managed/created, I also believe that there is a great deal of value in re-usable web components that can be shared between frameworks which adhere to PSR standards.
-Many PSR-15 middleware components already exist in the PHP community and having them available to use in Laravel can be a definite benefit.
-That is why this package was created.
+Middleware is a simple thing and for the most part, middleware should be thin and are easily written.
+In fact, many are nothing more than single line libraries that could be just as easily created as imported.
+However, there is some value in re-usable web components that can be shared between applications/frameworks.
+Many PSR-15 middleware components already exist in the PHP community, some of which can provide some value.
+Having them available to use in Laravel could be a benefit.

+For whatever benefit may be gained out of re-usable middleware logic, however small... this library was created.

 The laravel-psr15-middleware library (a.k.a.
-Psr15Middleware) is a Laravel compatible middleware that creates an abstraction (or bridge) between PSR-7/PSR-15 interfaces and Laravel's middleware stack and Foundation HTTP message objects.
+Psr15Middleware) is a Laravel compatible middleware that creates a bridge between PSR-7/PSR-15 interfaces and Laravel's middleware stack and Foundation HTTP message objects.

 Once installed, you will be able to run compliant PSR-15 middleware in Laravel using this package's integration in the existing Laravel middleware stack.

 #### PSR implementation reasoning.
 TL;DR
-This package fully implements the PSR-7 (psr/http-message) message object interfaces.
+This library fully implements the PSR-7 (psr/http-message) message object interfaces.
 The interface is realized through Zend Diactoros concrete implementations of both the Request and Response objects.
-It also fully implements the proposed PSR-15 (psr/http-server-middleware) middleware and (psr/http-server-handler) request handler interfaces.
-However, it does not yet include the proposed PSR-17 (http-factory) factory interfaces for creating PSR-7 objects.
-This is due to the fact that we use the Symfony PSR-7 Bridge to make the conversions in both directions between Foundation and PSR-7 message objects.
+It also fully implements the newly approved PSR-15 (psr/http-server-middleware) middleware and (psr/http-server-handler) request handler interfaces.
+This library uses the Symfony PSR-7 Bridge to make the conversions in both directions between Foundation and PSR-7 message objects.

 ## Installation
 Within your Laravel project folder, install this package using composer.
 If you are using Laravel 5.5 or later, service provider registration will happen automatically.